RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 • For RBI Grade B- DSIM- Online/ Written Examination and Psychometric Test, Interview

-Find the comprehensive syllabus for all three officer posts below.
+Below is the comprehensive syllabus for all three RBI Grade B posts.

 RBI Grade B Syllabus 2026 for DR (General)